Hyperbolic models for CAT(0) spaces: Introduction

 \textbf{Random walks.}

-Thanks to work of Maher--Tiozzo \cite{mahertiozzo:random}, much can be said about random walks on groups that act by isometries on (not necessarily proper) hyperbolic spaces.
-Since actions of groups on a CAT(0) space $X$ descend to actions on the hyperbolic spaces $X_L$, this now includes the class of CAT(0) groups.
-As suggested in \cite{lebars:random}, it would be natural to try to use the $X_L$ to obtain results about random walks on CAT(0) groups, for example a description of the Poisson boundary similar to those for mapping class groups \cite{kaimanovichmasur:poisson} and $\Out F_n$ \cite{horbez:poisson}.
+Thanks to work of Maher--Tiozzo \cite{mahertiozzo:random}, much can be said about random walks on groups that act by isometries on hyperbolic spaces.
+Since every action on a CAT(0) space $X$ descends to an action on the curtain model, this now includes the class of CAT(0) groups.
+As suggested in \cite{lebars:random}, it would be natural to try to use curtain models to obtain results about random walks on CAT(0) groups, for example a description of the Poisson boundary similar to those for mapping class groups \cite{kaimanovichmasur:poisson} and $\Out F_n$ \cite{horbez:poisson}.
 One could also make use of the cubical perspective, and try to use curtains and Theorem~\ref{ithm:boundaries} to emulate the strategy of \cite{fernoslecureuxmatheus:random} to prove a central limit theorem for random walks on CAT(0) groups.
-This strategy is successfully implemented in ongoing work of Le Bars \cite{lebars:central}.
+This strategy has recently been successfully implemented by Le Bars~\cite{lebars:central} (see also \cite{choi:limit}).